'Merkel hips' become latest Paris fashion trend

 The show, called "Night Noir", opened with a fantasia of fake fur and 1980s-style leather trousers and jackets through which Waight Keller evoked her memories of the "raw and alluring... brutalist blaze" of the German capital at the time, "thick with sleaze and danger".

-In addition to making Merkel hip, Gvasalia loves to appropriate other people's logos.
+Besides making Merkel hip, Gvasalia loves to appropriate other people's logos.
 This time he borrowed the UN World Food Programme's to support its fight against hunger by putting it on his hoodies and bum bags.

 Many thought the telephone number he plastered on two of his blue business shirts -- one of his many nods to Margiela where he used to work -- was for donations to the WFP.